tikishen/comment_app_project/README.md

 export default UserInput
 ```

-For now, let it simply returns the `<div>` structure and we modify the `CommentList.js` in the same way:
+For now, we can just make it simply return the `<div>` structure, and we modify the `CommentList.js` in the same way:
 ```
 import React, { Component } from 'react'